-Knowledge and Understanding No. On successful completion of a non-Honours degree, students will be able to demonstrate a critical understanding of: Module Code 1 the underlying values and principles relevant to SENDI in educational contexts and a developing personal stance which draws on their knowledge and understanding SEND2001 SEND3003 2 the diversity of learners with varied needs and the complexities of the education process SEND2001 SEND3003 3 the complexity of the interaction between learning and contexts, and the range of ways in which participants (including learners and educators) can influence the learning process EDST2111 SEND3003 4 the societal and organisational structures and purposes of educational systems, and the possible implications for learners and the learning process SEND2001 SEND3003
+Knov Knowledge and Understanding No. On successful completion of a non-Honours degree, students will be able to demonstrate a critical understanding of: Module Code 1 the underlying values and principles relevant to SENDI in educational contexts and a developing personal stance which draws on their knowledge and understanding SEND2001 SEND3003 2 the diversity of learners with varied needs and the complexities of the education process SEND2001 SEND3003 3 the complexity of the interaction between learning and contexts, and the range of ways in which participants (including learners and educators) can influence the learning process EDST2111 SEND3003

-Practical sk ills related to employment No. On successful completion of a non-Honours degree, students will be able to: Module Code: 5 analyse educational concepts, theories and issues of policy, as they relate to SENDI, in a systematic way SEND2001 SEND3003 6 identify and reflect on potential connections and discontinuities between each of the aspects of subject knowledge and their application in educational policies and contexts SEND2001 SEND3003 7 accommodate new principles and understandings relating to SENDI SEND2001 SEND3003 8 select a range of relevant primary and secondary sources, including theoretical and research-based evidence, to extend their knowledge and understanding SEND2001 SEND3003 Cognitive a nd Intellectual skills No. On successful completion of a non-Honours degree, students will be able to: Module Code: 9 demonstrate the ability to reflect on their own and others' value systems including those relating to SENDI SEND2001 SEND3003 10 evidence the ability to use their knowledge and understanding critically to locate and justify a personal position in relation to SENDI SEND2001 SEND3003 11 demonstrate an understanding of the significance and limitations of theory and research SEND2001 SEND3003 Transferable e/key skills No. On successful completion of a non-Honours degree, students will be able to: Module Code: 12 organise and articulate opinions and arguments in speech and writing using relevant specialist vocabulary, employing technology to enhance critical and reflective study SEND2001 SEND3003 13 analyse and interpret both qualitative and quantitative data SEND2001 SEND3003 14 articulate their own approaches to learning and organise an effective work pattern including working to deadlines SEND2111 SEND3003 15 process and synthesise empirical and theoretical data, to create new syntheses and to present and justify a chosen position having drawn on relevant theoretical perspectives SEND2001 SEND3003 students will Educational I ally completing level 6 of the programme, as set out on the aw have attained the intended learning outcomes of the BA (Hor Needs, Disabilities and Inclusion as set out below. and Understanding No. On successful completion of a non-Honours degree, students will be able to demonstrate a critical understanding of: 1 the underlying values and principles relevant to SENDI in educational contexts and a developing personal stance which draws on their knowledge and understandingS 2 the diversity of learners with varied needs and the complexities of the education process SEND2001 SEND3003 3 the complexity of the interaction between learning and contexts, and the range of ways in which participants (including learners and educators) can influence the learning process EDST2111 SEND3003 4 Practical sk the societal and organisational structures and purposes of educational systems, and the possible implications for learners and the learning process cills related to employment SEND2001 SEND3003 No. On successful completion of a non-Honours degree, students will be able to: Module Code: 5 analyse educational concepts, theories and issues of policy, as they relate to SENDI, in a systematic way SEND2001 SEND3003 6 identify and reflect on potential connections and discontinuities between each of the aspects of subject knowledge and their application in educational policies and contexts SEND2001 SEND3003 7 accommodate new principles and understandings relating to SENDI SEND2001 SEND3003 8 select a range of relevant primary and secondary sources, including theoretical and research-based evidence, to extend their knowledge and understanding SEND2001 SEND3003 Cognitive al nd Intellectual skills No. On successful completion of a non-Honours degree, students will be able to: Code: 9 demonstrate the ability to reflect on their own and others' value systems including those relating to SENDI SEND2001 SEND3003 10 evidence the ability to use their knowledge and understanding critically to locate and justify a personal position in relation to SENDI SEND2001 SEND3003 11 demonstrate an understanding of the significance and limitations of theory and research SEND2001 SEND3003
+4 the societal and organisational structures and purposes of SEND2001 educational systems, and the possible implications for learners and the learning process SEND3003 Prac tical skills related to employment L No. On successful completion of a non-Honours degree, students will be able to: Module Code: 5 analyse educational concepts, theories and issues of policy, as they relate to SENDI, in a systematic way SEND2001 SEND3003 6 identify and reflect on potential connections and discontinuities between each of the aspects of subject knowledge and their application in educational policies and contexts SEND2001 SEND3003 7 accommodate new principles and understandings relating to SENDI SEND2001 SEND3003 8 select a range of relevant primary and secondary sources, including theoretical and research-based evidence, to extend their knowledge and understanding SEND2001 SEND3003 Cogn itive and Intellectual skills No. On successful completion of a non-Honours degree, students will be able to: Module Code: 9 demonstrate the ability to reflect on their own and others' value systems including those relating to SENDI SEND2001 SEND3003 10 evidence the ability to use their knowledge and understanding critically to locate and justify a personal position in relation to SENDI SEND2001 SEND3003 11 demonstrate an understanding of the significance and limitations of theory and research SEND2001 SEND3003 Trans sferable/key skills No. On successful completion of a non-Honours degree, students will be able to: Module Code: 12 organise and articulate opinions and arguments in speech and writing using relevant specialist vocabulary, employing technology to enhance critical and reflective study 13 analyse and interpret both qualitative and quantitative data SEND2001 SEND3003 14 articulate their own approaches to learning and organise an effective work pattern including working to deadlines SEND2111 SEND3003 15 process and synthesise empirical and theoretical data, to create new syntheses and to present and justify a chosen position having drawn on relevant theoretical perspectives SEND2001 SEND3003